jhenin/qwrap/README.md

 ```
 You can then run the command above to wrap the solvent around the complex.

-Compared with PBCTools it's a less flexible tool, mostly built to answer my own needs (e.g. orthorhombic cells only, the center of the cell is (0,0,0)...).
-But in my hands, it is 10 to 30 times faster.
+## Advanced definition of wrapping groups

 Wrapping groups can be defined either as residues, by fragment, or by setting custom flags in the beta field.
 The flags should be integers, and could be alternating 0s and 1s or anything else, they only need to change when the next atom belongs to a different wrapping group.
 Compound-based wrapping can use a custom set of reference atoms; the reference position of each wrapping group (compound) is the center of the reference atoms contained within this block (it may be a single atom).
 If refatoms is not defined, the reference position is the center of the whole group.

+## Limitations

+Compared with PBCTools it's a less flexible tool, mostly built to answer my own needs (e.g. orthorhombic cells only, the center of the cell is (0,0,0)...).
+But in my hands, it is 10 to 30 times faster.

-This is work in progress, with the usual caveats as to bugs etc. Please let me know if it is useful, and if you improve it, share it back!
+Please let me know if it is useful, and if you improve it, share it back!